 The phrases "of the field" and "of the sky" tell where the animals and birds are usually found.
-Alternate translation:
+Alternate translation: "all kinds of animals and birds"

-"all kinds of animals and birds"
+all the livestock

-Genesis 2:20 all the livestock
+"all the animals that people look after"

-"all the animals that people look after" there was found no helper suitable for him caused a deep sleep to fall upon the man flesh
+there was found no helper suitable for him

-"there was no companion that was right for him"
+This can be stated in active form.
+Alternate translation: "there was no companion that was right for him"